Skip to content

 IRS Penalties and How to Minimize Them

-Failing to file or pay taxes promptly can quickly escalate into significant penalties and accumulating interest, making your financial situation worse.
+Failing to file or pay taxes promptly can quickly escalate into significant penalties and accumulating interest, worsening one’s financial situation.
+Taxpayers should know they can check their refund status for the current year and the past two years.

+Taxpayers who live in areas affected by natural disasters may qualify for specific IRS provisions, such as automatic extensions for tax deadlines, based on the status of federal disaster declarations.
 The IRS imposes two primary penalties for missing tax deadlines: the failure-to-file penalty and the failure-to-pay penalty.
-The failure-to-file penalty is steep, calculated at 5% of the unpaid tax per month, maxing out at 25%.
-Additionally, the failure-to-pay penalty is 0.5% per month on the unpaid balance, also capping at 25%.
+The failure-to-file penalty is steep, calculated at 5% of the monthly unpaid tax and maxing out at 25%.
+Additionally, the failure-to-pay penalty is 0.5% per month on the unpaid balance, also capping out at 25%.

 Over time, these penalties can substantially inflate the amount you owe, quickly turning manageable tax debt into overwhelming financial burdens.
-To minimize penalties, prompt filing, accurate payment of estimated taxes, or seeking professional tax resolution assistance are essential steps.
+Prompt filing, accurate payment of estimated taxes, or seeking professional tax resolution assistance are essential steps to minimize penalties.

 Options to Resolve Outstanding Tax Liabilities

 If you’ve fallen behind on filing or paying taxes, the IRS offers options to help resolve your debt.
-Installment agreements are one popular solution, allowing taxpayers to spread payments over a manageable timeframe.
+Installment agreements are one popular solution, allowing taxpayers to spread payments over a manageable timeframe for their document needs.
 For taxpayers facing severe financial hardship, negotiating an offer in compromise, or OIC, can also significantly reduce the overall amount owed.

 Penalty abatement is another possible remedy for taxpayers who can demonstrate reasonable cause for delayed filing or payment, such as medical emergencies or other hardships.
-That said, navigating these options effectively typically requires professional guidance to ensure optimal outcomes.
+Subject to specific conditions, navigating these options effectively typically requires professional guidance to ensure optimal outcomes.
 Eligibility criteria and underwriting requirements must be met, and service terms and conditions apply.

 How Lothamer Can Help Reduce Penalties and Interest

 At Lothamer Tax Resolution, we specialize in negotiating directly with the IRS to reduce penalties and interest charges.
-Our experienced professionals know how to build a compelling case for penalty abatement, especially for taxpayers who have legitimate reasons for late filing or payment.
+Our experienced professionals know how to build a compelling case for penalty abatement, especially for taxpayers with legitimate reasons for late filing or payment.

-We thoroughly assess each client’s financial situation, help establish accurate estimates, and ensure timely filing of all necessary documents.
-By partnering with Lothamer, taxpayers gain a knowledgeable advocate dedicated to minimizing penalties, negotiating manageable payment plans, and ultimately restoring financial stability.
+We thoroughly assess each client’s financial situation, help establish accurate estimates, and ensure the timely filing of all necessary documents.
+We also encourage clients to file electronically to expedite the process and reduce the risk of delays.
+By partnering with Lothamer, taxpayers gain a knowledgeable advocate dedicated to minimizing penalties, negotiating manageable payment plans, and restoring financial stability.

 Get Professional Help Filing Back Taxes with Lothamer Tax Resolution

 Dealing with tax issues alone can be overwhelming and stressful, especially if you’ve missed deadlines or accumulated significant tax debt.
+As a calendar year filer, it is crucial to understand the specific deadlines and requirements for filing your federal income tax returns.
 Seeking professional assistance from Lothamer Tax Resolution provides the expertise, guidance, and advocacy you need to resolve your situation efficiently.
+Understanding the tax deadline and the consequences of missing it can help you avoid penalties and interest charges.

 Your Trusted Tax Resolution Experts Across the Midwest

 With a proven track record of helping taxpayers across the Midwest, Lothamer Tax Resolution has established itself as a reliable partner for those facing complex tax challenges.
+Visit our ‘Let us help you’ page for more information on how we can help you.
 We have successfully helped countless clients negotiate payment plans, reduce penalties, and resolve longstanding IRS issues.

 Don’t let missed tax deadlines or overwhelming tax debt affect your peace of mind.
-Reach out to Lothamer Tax Resolution today online or at 877-955-9020 for a confidential consultation and regain control of your financial future.
+Contact Lothamer Tax Resolution online or at 877-955-9020 for a confidential consultation and to regain control of your financial future.

 "*" indicates required fields